microbean/microbean-maven-cdi/README.md

 care of setting up the dozens of supporting objects for you behind the scenes.

-microBean Maven CDI also natively understands your user-level [`~/.m2/settings.xml` file](https://maven.apache.org/settings.html), and can use it so that you can inject the right remote repositories, even taking its [local
+microBean™ Maven CDI also natively understands your user-level [`~/.m2/settings.xml` file](https://maven.apache.org/settings.html), and can use it so that you can inject the right remote repositories, even taking its [local